FlavScents AInsights Entry for Phenethyl Alcohol (CAS: 60-12-8)

 9. Confidence & Data Quality Notes

-The data on phenethyl alcohol is well-established, with comprehensive sensory and regulatory information available.
-Industry practices are well-documented, though some undocumented practices may exist.
-Known data gaps are minimal, with regulatory ambiguities primarily related to regional variations in approval and use conditions.
+The data on phenethyl alcohol is well-established, with comprehensive documentation available from authoritative sources.
+Industry practices are consistent with documented guidelines, though some regional regulatory nuances may exist.
+Known data gaps are minimal, with ongoing research focusing on expanding its applications and understanding its interactions in complex formulations.

 Citation hooks: FlavScents